dengking/compiler-principle/docs/Guide/Parse-tree&syntax-tree/Abstract-syntax-tree-VS-parse-tree/index.md

 ## TODO

 stackoverflow [What would an AST (abstract syntax tree) for an object-oriented programming language look like?](https://stackoverflow.com/questions/6376662/what-would-an-ast-abstract-syntax-tree-for-an-object-oriented-programming-lang)

 stackoverflow [Compiling an AST back to source code](https://stackoverflow.com/questions/5832412/compiling-an-ast-back-to-source-code)

 thegreenplace [Abstract vs. Concrete Syntax Trees](https://eli.thegreenplace.net/2009/02/16/abstract-vs-concrete-syntax-trees)

+## draft

+在《Compilers Principles, Techniques, & Tools Second Edition》4.2.4 Parse Trees and Derivations节中有这样的描述：

+> A parse tree is a graphical representation of a derivation that filters out the **order** in which productions are applied to replace nonterminals.
+Each interior node of a parse tree represents the application of a production.
+The interior node is labeled with the nonterminal `A` in the head of the production; the children of the node are labeled, from left to right, by the symbols in the body of the production by which this `A` was replaced during the derivation.

+expression tree的interior node是operator。

+两者之间既存在着相同点也存在着不同点。